torvalds/linux/Documentation/admin-guide/reporting-issues.rst

 It's also possible that after some discussion in the bug tracker or on a list nothing happens anymore and reminders don't help to motivate anyone to work out a fix.
-Such situations can be devastating, but is within the cards when it comes to Linux kernel development.
+Such situations can be devastating, but is within the cards when it comes to GNU/Linux kernel development.
 This and several other reasons for not getting help are explained in 'Why some issues won't get any reaction or remain unfixed after being reported' near the end of this document.

-Don't get devastated if you don't find any help or if the issue in the end does not get solved: the Linux kernel is FLOSS and thus you can still help yourself.
+Don't get devastated if you don't find any help or if the issue in the end does not get solved: the GNU/Linux kernel is FLOSS and thus you can still help yourself.
 You for example could try to find others that are affected and team up with them to get the issue resolved.
 Such a team could prepare a fresh report together that mentions how many you are and why this is something that in your